GEOEGII555/GEOEGII555.github.io/README.md

 # web

-This isn't a template for public use, don't copy it (Don't force me to close source code)
+This isn't a template for public use, don't copy it (Will make it private soon)